 - PROG 0: Use with liquid electrolyte lead acid (ie. flooded) batteries.
 The LOAD terminal is set to turn off when the battery is low.
-(Also known as Low Battery Disconnect) - PROG I: Use with Sealed batteries (AGM or Gel).
+(Also known as Low Battery Disconnect) - PROG I: Use with sealed or gel lead acid batteries.
 The LOAD terminal is set to turn off when the battery is low. - PROG 2: Use with liquid electrolyte lead acid batteries (ie. flooded).
 The LOAD terminal is set to turn on all night and can be used for night lighting.
-It will turn off when the battery is low (Low Battery Disconnect). - PROG 3: Use with Sealed batteries (AGM or Gel).
+It will turn off when the battery is low (Low Battery Disconnect). - PROG 3: Use with sealed gel lead acid batteries.
 The LOAD terminal is set for night lighting, with low battery disconnect.